LaxarJS/laxar/docs/manuals/providing_controls.md

 ## Creating or Integrating a Library

 Adding custom libraries is even simpler than adding controls, because usually they do not need to load theme-specific CSS or to have their AngularJS modules managed by the [laxar-angular-adapter](http://laxarjs.org/docs/laxar-angular-adapter-v2-latest/) -- if they do, try turning them into controls or activities respectively.
-Just put the library somewhere within your project (preferably using NPM) and make sure that it can be resolved and loaded by webpack.
+Just put the library somewhere within your project (preferably using npm) and make sure that it can be resolved and loaded by webpack.